Which Eagle Pack Recipes Get

 Eagle Pack Turkey Formula was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Label and nutrient data below are calculated using dry matter basis.

 Estimated Dry Matter Nutrient Content

 Ingredients: Turkey, chicken broth, chicken, chicken liver, ground brown rice, flaxseed, potassium chloride, carrageenan, cassia gum, salt, guar gum, minerals [iron amino acid chelate, zinc amino acid chelate, cobalt amino acid chelate, copper amino acid chelate, manganese amino acid chelate, sodium selenite, potassium iodide], vitamins [vitamin E supplement, thiamine mononitrate, biotin, vitamin A supplement, vitamin B12 supplement, vitamin D3 supplement, riboflavin supplement], choline chloride, cranberry powder, Yucca schidigera extract

 |Dry Matter Basis||41%||27%||24%|

 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The fourth ingredient is chicken liver.
-This is an organ meat sourced from a named animal.
-So long as it’s not over-weighted in a dog food, chicken liver is a beneficial component.
+The fourth ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.